-Click Install Now button.
+Click the Install Now button.
 You will be asked to enter the product key.
 Enter Windows 8 Product key and click Next.

 Step 7: In the following screen, select the newly created VHD.
 Windows setup may show “Windows cannot be installed to this disk” warning.
-Ignore the warning and click Next button to begin the installation.
+Ignore the warning and click the Next button to begin the installation.
 Follow the normal on-screen instructions to complete the installation.